basarat/algorithms/src/quickSort/README.md

 ```
 The quicksort algorithm is also called `pivot` sort due to this partitioning around a pivot.

-* There are few ways to select the pivot, we just go ahead and select a random index from the array subsection.
+* There are few ways to select the pivot.
+We just go ahead and select a random index from the array subsection that was passed in.
-* We move the item at this index to the start of the array.
+* To make the remaining algorithm easier, we move the item at this index to the start of the array.
+This way we don't need to keep moving the pivot to its rightful place when we are iterating through the elements in the array subsection.
 ```js
 const pivotIndex = start + Math.floor(Math.random() * length);
 [array[start], array[pivotIndex]] = [array[pivotIndex], array[start]];
 ```

 * This first element is our pivot.
-* We start off by assuming that it is already in its rightful place in the array.
+* We start off by assuming that it is already in its rightful place in the array and store that as the pivotRank.
 ```js
 const pivot = array[start];
 let pivotRank = start;